paulgrant999/ruby-2.2.2-nokogiri-1.6.6.2-x86-x64-mingw32.gem/README.md

 nokogir-2.2.2-win64-mingw-gem

-cross-compiled gems using rake-compile, rake-compile-dock (thanks luis-lavena!) on linux-vm/win8.1 for nokogiri (thanks nokogiri team!)
+cross-compiled gems using rake-compile, rake-compile-dock (thanks @luislavena!) on linux-vm/win8.1 for nokogiri (thanks nokogiri team!)

 released as a courtesy in case it helps.  just install it as a local gem in system, should work.
 YMMV.